Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 14. Pair grasses with contemporary planters to screen off a space

-Tall, feathery grasses or bamboos can create a natural screen to an area of your garden.
-Bamboo in particular is fast growing, whereas grass will soften the look whilst giving interest all year round.
+Tall, feathery grasses or bamboos can create a natural screen for an area of your garden.
+Bamboo in particular is fast-growing, whereas grass will soften the look while giving interest all year round.
 Arrange in bold planters to create a secluded seating area or dining space.

 First of all, can we just note how adorable these patterned pots are?
 They add a vintage feel to a space, so are ideal if you love a cottage-garden style.
 But look closer, and you'll see a few cute little visitors too – which are, of course, charming hedgehog pothangers.